anufrievroman/waypaper/README.md

 - Works on both Wayland (with `swww` or `swaybg` or `wallutils`) and Xorg (with `feh` or `wallutils`)
 - Restores wallpaper at launch of your WM
 - Caching for fast loading
-- Translated in en, fr, de, ru, pl
+- Translated in en, fr, de, ru, pl, zh

 ## Installation